 It is not Dr. Snelling’s intention, however, to argue the mechanics behind the preservation of footprints.
 The bulk of his argument is geared toward the nature of this particular case, since the tracks were formed in dolomite.
 He asserts that dolomite is formed either locally in extreme environments (not suitable to dinosaurs) or regionally in hypersaline marine or lacustrine settings (like the Persian Gulf or the Dead Sea; also not suitable to dinosaurs).
 Thus it should surprise us to find dinosaur prints in such a peculiar rock.

-Unless, of course, we allow for the possibility that chemically unique marine sediments were deposited catastrophically in waves during the Flood.
+Unless, of course, we allow for the possibility that chemically distinct marine sediments were deposited catastrophically in waves during the Flood.
 In this scenario, dinosaurs (and other creatures) would be threatened for their lives, and these tracks would rather reflect their attempted escape route during intermittent calm periods.
-Lime sediments would be carried in from distal marine settings, and then exposed when the water receded between depositional events.
-Catastrophic plate tectonics are cited as the mechanism controlling these tsunami-like events, whereby it would be expected that volcanism also played a major part in the process.
-In fact, Cretaceous sediments in Israel are interbedded with volcanic tuff layers and localized lava flows (Segev et al., 2002; Segev, 2009) not mentioned by Dr. Snelling.
+Lime sediments were carried in from shallow marine waters and then exposed when the water receded between depositional events.
+Catastrophic plate tectonics are cited as the mechanism behind these tsunami-like events, so we might expect that volcanism played a role in chemical alteration of the lime sediment.
+In fact, Cretaceous sediments in Israel are interbedded with volcanic tuff layers and localized lava flows (Segev et al., 2002; Segev, 2009), which Dr. Snelling could cite as support.
 The importance of volcanism, he says, is that it would elevate temperatures and add magnesium to the carbonate-saturated waters, producing large quantities of dolomite.

-At first, the argument seems plausible.
-If the sedimentology suggests a marine environment but fossil evidence suggests otherwise, there is a direct contradiction in the conventional understanding.
+On the surface, this argument sounds plausible.
+If the rock type suggests a marine environment but the fossil evidence (dino prints) suggests otherwise, there is a direct contradiction in the conventional interpretation.
 Furthermore, he offers a mechanism by which dolomite was laid down, and the model seems to explain the relevant data.
 Unfortunately, proposing a ‘plausible’ hypothesis is only the first step of scientific investigation, and there are easy ways to test the underlying assumptions here.

 Back to the basics: What exactly is dolomite?
 And how does this relate to dinosaurs?

-In case you’re not already familiar with the geologic terms, let’s take a closer look.
-Carbonate rocks in general (limestone, dolostone) are rocks primarily composed of minerals containing the carbonate ion (CO3).
+In case you’re not familiar with the mineral dolomite, let’s take a closer look.
+Carbonate rocks (limestone, dolostone) are those composed primarily of minerals that contain a carbonate ion (CO3).
 In pure calcite or aragonite, the carbonate ion is bonded to calcium (CaCO3), while in pure dolomite, the carbonate ion is bonded to an equal mixture of calcium and magnesium ([Ca,Mg]CO3).
-Dolomite does not precipitate under normal marine conditions (i.e. normal temperature and salinity), however, so marine sediments are typically composed of calcium carbonate (CaCO3), which is the main constituent of limestone.
+Since dolomite does not precipitate in 'normal' marine conditions (i.e. average temperature and salinity of the world's oceans), marine sediments contain mostly calcium carbonate (CaCO3).

 Initially, this seems to present a problem.
-Thick sequences (sometimes miles thick) of carbonate rocks are present throughout the world, comprised of both limestone and dolostone.
+Massive sequences of both limestone and dolostone (sometimes miles thick) are present throughout the world.
 But if dolomite does not form in normal ocean conditions, where do thick dolomite bodies come from?

 If you’ve already become bored at the thought of interpreting carbonate rocks, then I would like to reassure you that you are not alone.
-Many geologists share a general disdain for carbonates: they’re confusing and tend to tear holes in your clothes during field sessions.
-At the same time, the complexity of carbonate rocks allows us to better understand numerous variables at play.
+Many geologists share a general disdain for carbonates: they’re confusing and tend to tear holes in your clothes during field trips.
+At the same time, the complexity of carbonate rocks allows us to understand numerous geological processes all at once.
 So pressing on, let’s consider the relationship of dolostone to dinosaur tracks.

 Stratigraphic dolomites in the rock record: case of the carbonate platform in Israel